How to herd your ducks (aka get your ducks in a row!) – with video

 1. Use a stick that’s about 3-4′ long to herd ducks.
 Nope, you don’t have to buy a herding stick, any ol’ stick of the right length will do.
 Our personal favorite materials are bamboo and elderberry because they’re straight and light weight.

 2. Keep a few duck herding sticks around in places where you’ll need them.
-For instance, we have certain spots throughout our front and back yard where there’s always a few duck stick on the ready if/when we need them.
+For instance, we have certain spots throughout our front and back yard where there’s always a few duck sticks on the ready if/when we need them.

 3. If you have a larger flock (20+ birds) or a small free-range farming operation, you may want to attach a small flag to the end of your duck herding stick to make it more visible to birds in the front of the formation.